 Installation Directory Creation: Each RAC node requires directories for Oracle software, Grid Infrastructure, and Cluster Resource Software (CRS).
 For example,

-are designated for Grid Infrastructure and database instances, withgrid
+/u01/app/11.2.0/gridand/u01/app/oracleare designated for Grid Infrastructure and database instances, withgridandoracleas respective owners, andoinstallas the group. -

 NTP Service Configuration: Synchronizing time across all cluster nodes is crucial since database operations rely on precise timestamps.
 Edit